-When an insurance company tries to deny or delay payments to business owners for hurricane-related claims, we can offer legal help with these issues:
+When an insurance company tries to deny or delay payments, we can offer legal help with these issues:

-- Extended Period of Indemnity: As it may take time before a business returns to its pre-storm revenue levels, a business insurance policy often allows the insured to recover losses for a period of time after the business has reopened.
-An insurance company may try to shorten this period or argue that the losses are due to wider economic conditions and not a direct result of a hurricane or storm.
+As it may take time before business returns to its pre-storm revenue levels, a business insurance policy often allows the insured to recover losses for a period after the business has reopened.
+An insurance company may try to shorten this period or argue that the losses are due to more extensive economic conditions and not a direct result of a hurricane or storm.

-- Contingent Business Interruption: Your business policy may allow you to recover for losses connected to third parties, such as an interruption in your supplies or loss of services like power, water, sewer, telephone or gas.
-Insurance companies can contest whether your losses are directly caused by these factors.
+Your business policy may allow you to recover for losses connected to third parties, such as an interruption in your supplies or loss of services like power and water.
+Insurance companies can contest whether these factors directly cause your losses.

 Looking to File a Business Insurance Claim?
 Get Our Firm Involved Today!